wmcbrine/wmcbrine.github.io/tivo/HMO.md

 command may be supported or even required by the TiVo DVR.
 Implementation of this command is a requirement for future-safe Server design.

-For more details about sessions, see section 4.6.
+For more details about sessions, see [section 4.6].

 ---